raulcortes1300/smart-pump/README.md

 2. **Show User Details After Login**: After logging in, user details are displayed on the main page.
 3. **Use lowdb for Data Persistence**: User data is managed with [lowdb](https://github.com/typicode/lowdb).
 4. **Fully Responsive UI**: The UI is responsive and works well across various device sizes.

-### In Progress

-I am currently working to implement some of the following features:

-- Restrict access to valid users.
-- Authorized users can view their account balance.
-- Allow users to update their details.

-**Note**: If you could delay the review until tomorrow, I would be able to complete more functionality and deliver a better product.

 ## Bonus Requirements